Plot: A continuation of ghost and demon stories presented in kamishibai format.

 Episode 6 – Nao-Chan: 7/10 Not scary, though probably not meant to be, this one is an interesting story with a slightly creepy visual and a confusing ending.
 Might’ve been more impacting with a longer story, perhaps allowing us to meet Nao-chan originally.

-Episode 7 – Capsule Toy Machine: 8/10 How creepy or scary this episode is really fluctuates on how much nostalgia actually means to you, I think.
+Episode 7 – Capsule Toy Machine: 8/10 How creepy or scary this episode is really fluctuates on how much nostalgia means to you, I think.
 Though there’s a difference between getting excited over toys or games that you used to love as a child and certain people and events that happened to you when you were younger.
 This episode includes both in a fairly clever way.
 I believe this one might connect with a wider audience than I would’ve first noted, so I bumped up the rating a bit.
 No monsters or ghosts here, but it’s still a frightening concept.

-Episode 8 – Farewell Confessional: 6/10 An interesting concept, but the execution is a bit lacking.
+Episode 8 – Farewell Confessional: 6/10 An interesting idea, but the execution is a bit lacking.
 Like I mentioned in the review, there’s just something a bit silly about the secret that becomes the tipping point for the big scare at the end in comparison to one we hear earlier.
 Plus, you can see the jump scare coming from a mile away.

 Episode 9 – Ominie-san: 2/10 I still can’t figure out what the hell was supposed to be so freaky, creepy or weird about this episode.
 People like a weird food, a new person in town doesn’t want to eat it because it’s weird, and then she’s forced to eat it and gets a bit hooked on it.
 Outside of the meat looking weird and the people having terrible table manners, this one is the weakest episode of the lot.